krixlion/dev_forum-auth/docs/Features.md

 ## Telemetry

-It's also sending traces to an [OpenTelemetry-Collector](https://opentelemetry.io/docs/collector/).
-OpenTelemetry-Collector URL is configurable through `OTEL_EXPORTER_OTLP_ENDPOINT` env variable.\
+Auth service is sending traces and metrics to an [OpenTelemetry-Collector](https://opentelemetry.io/docs/collector/).
+OpenTelemetry-Collector URL is configurable through `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.\
-You can integrate OtelCollector with any backend supported by it, e.g [Jaeger](https://www.jaegertracing.io/docs/).
+You can integrate OtelCollector with any supported backend, e.g [Jaeger](https://www.jaegertracing.io/docs/).